LostRhapsody/blackgate/README.md

 - Rate Limiting - Configurable per-minute and per-hour rate limits for each route
 - Dockerfile included for containerization to self-host

+## Current WIP Feature

+**OIDC Authentication**
+Status: Fields have been added to structs, commands, fields, and inputs.
+Partial logic and functions have been implemented, but not tested or validated, just scaffolded.
+Next step: More OIDC research and implementation planning and testing.
+Claude Sonnet 4 couldn't handle this one entirely solo.

 **Sections with detailed information on features below**

 ### Authentication Schemes Supported